 Access to critical resources should only be made over an encrypted connection.
 Especially in the context of a compliance mandate, encryption should be used for any channel to access in-scope resources.
 You need to detect when this is not the case—when unencrypted connections are being used to access in-scope resources—so you can determine potential misuse or unauthorized access, and potentially a deeper issue such as compromised host or network device.

-To optimize the search shown below, you should specify an index and a time range.
-In addition, this sample search uses the Cisco ASA source type.
+This sample search uses the Cisco ASA source type.
 You can replace this source with any other proxy data or firewall data used in your organization, such as Check Point OPSEC LEA or Palo Alto Networks.

 sourcetype=cisco:asa app=<application name> dest_port!=443 |table _time user app bytes* src_ip dest_ip dest_port